pedro-bonifacio/pedro-bonifacio.github.io/_pages/about.md

 ---

-# About

 Hi!
 I'm Pedro, I'm currently enrolled in the last year of the Data Science Bachelor's degree at [NOVA Information Management School](https://www.novaims.unl.pt/).
-I created this website to share my academic journey and showcase the projects that I have worked on.
+I created this website to share my academic journey and showcase my project portfolio.
 Feel free to reach out to me anytime!

 ---